bimoware/bimowy/README.md

 - i18n
 - More persona-5 like UI/UX (non-boxy design, more micro animations)
 - Sound effects & input micro animation when correct/incorrect/warning
-- More typescript-safe code on /src/lib/resources/list/*, currently no typescript safety so the code DST can be broken easily if not careful
 - Better inputs (code editor for programming, matrix editor, graph points & vectors & polygons, function plotting, table cells, latex elements inputs, etc..)
 - Resource search & tags
 - API for 3rd party developers to create their own resources, or use the current ones
 - Challenge mode (two friends challenge themselves in the same resource group)
 - Zod schemas for everything
+- More typescript-safe code on /src/lib/resources/list/*, currently no typescript safety so the code DST can be broken easily if not careful
 - unit test for all exercises
-- keyboard shortcuts for navigating easily
+- keyboard shortcuts for navigating easily, especially on exercises
-- Anti-AI copy paste
+- Anti-AI copy paste (latex having screen-readable BS, flex-reverse)
-- Hand-made latex renderer
+- Hand-made latex renderer for full flexibility
 - Moderation?
-- UI Editor for authoring resource
+- More contributors

 Of course I don't expect to do it all.
 But each step is a big step for interactive and curious learning :3